White-tailed Deer Management Program

 New Jersey State Laws and Division of Fish and Wildlife Regulations

-- All hunters with Morris County Park Commission issued access permits must abide by all New Jersey codes, rules, regulations, zones, license and permit requirements applicable to the hunting of deer and administered by the State of New Jersey and the New Jersey Division of Fish and Wildlife (NJDFW) including but not limited to bag limits and the checking of deer at NJDFW designated check stations.
+- All hunters with Morris County Park Commission issued access permits must abide by all New Jersey codes, rules, regulations, zones, license and permit requirements applicable to the hunting of deer and administered by the State of New Jersey and the New Jersey Division of Fish and Wildlife (NJDFW) including but not limited to bag limits and the checking of deer using the NJDFW’s Automated Game Check System.
 In instances where Morris County Park Commission rules, regulations and procedures are more restrictive, all hunters with access permits must abide by the enhanced restrictions in addition to all applicable New Jersey codes, rules, and regulations.

 - All shotgun hunters with access permits must wear a cap made of solid daylight fluorescent orange or an outer garment containing at least 200 square inches of fluorescent orange material visible from all sides at all times while participating in the Deer Management Program.
 A camouflage-orange hat by itself is not adequate.